 There was some merit to these claims, particularly the first one, but there was a good deal of hype as well.
 Even as US bird populations were supposed to be suffering due to DDT spraying, the Auduborn Society was noting an upward trend in the numbers of most birds.
 The persistence of DDT in the environment was both a hazard as well as a benefit, as it meant the chemical didn’t need to be sprayed as often.
 It was true that DDT did build up in the fatty tissues of animals and humans, but only to very low levels that hadn’t been shown to be hazardous.

 The point here is not to argue that DDT is harmless.
-Its use does seem to have some impact on birds and here in the western world we were able to afford other methods that are safer to birds.
+Its use does seem to have some impact on birds and here in the western world we were able to afford other methods that are safer to our avian friends.
 But the move to ban this chemical was a worldwide movement.
 In 1963, the last year Ceylon had wide-scale DDT spraying, malaria cases had dropped to 17.
 Then they stopped and by 1969, only 6 years later, the number of cases had risen back to 2,500,000.
 India used DDT to bring their cases of malaria down from an estimated 75 million in 1951 to only 50,000 cases in 1961.
 But then they reduced their use of DDT and by 1977 the number of malaria cases had risen to at least 30 million.

 Even if you accept all of the claims made about the hazards of DDT, even if you believe it does cause harm to birds and may even be a contributing factor in some cancers, DDT was still a cheap and effective means of fighting malaria.
 If you factor in both the hazards and the benefits DDT was a clear winner.